GebwellB/Maqueen-Robot/README.md

 This license allows people to: "use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software"
 > https://github.com/DFRobot/pxt-DFRobot_MaqueenPlus_v20?tab=MIT-1-ov-file#readme

+I have adopted the same license for this project.